 "I've been enjoying looking to Science Buddies for some out-of-the-box ideas that kids really like.
 I feel like when I ask the kids what they want to do, they all just want to make slime.
 They'd make slime every week if they could."

 In addition to Paper Speakers, Christina has done versions of other science activities that can be found at Science Buddies, too, including bath bombs, paper circuits, hula hoops, and solar ovens.
 "A lot of the home science activities from Science Buddies are perfect for what I'm doing where the kids don't want to feel like they're in a classroom anymore, but it's still a learning opportunity," says Christina.
 She especially appreciates that the activities focus on the directions for doing the science activity and offer a succinct explanation of the science at hand.

 "When I'm searching for STEM activities that fit what I'm doing, often the first results are blogs that list tons of STEM experiments, but they're usually not concise lessons, and they often don't have a take-away about the science behind what's happening in the project or extensions.
 Science Buddies offers me all of that, and the activities are not just obvious activities that the kids have all done before."

-At the time of this story, Christina was preparing to make marshmallows with students using the STEM Activity: Make Your Own Marshmallows activity.
+At the time of this story, Christina was preparing to make marshmallows with students using the Make Your Own Marshmallows activity.

 Try Paper SpeakersThere are two versions of Paper Speakers at Science Buddies, the activity version that Christina used, which is designed for home, classroom, or group use, and a project version suitable for students working on an independent science project or science fair assignment:

 The project version includes suggestions for ways to use Google's Science Journal app to measure sound intensity.
-To learn more about using Science Journal and working with the sound intensity sensor, see Get Started with Google's Science Journal App and Exploring Sound Intensity with the Science Journal App.
+To learn more about using Science Journal and working with the sound intensity sensor, see Get Started with a Sensor App and Exploring Sound Intensity with a Sensor App.